adaorachi/lifestyle-articles/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-I would like to credit <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakwa</a> for his behance design ideas which I used in creating this app.
-The project's color, typograpy and layouts were gotten from this design.
+I would like to credit <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakwa</a> for his Behance design ideas which I used in creating this app.
+The project's color, typography, and layouts were gotten from this design.
 The design can be seen <a href="https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version"></a>.
-I really love the design.
+I love the design.